AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 This guide is designed for everyone, whether you're just starting out or already familiar with ElderRing.

 If you are **new to ElderRing**:
-- Head to "filler" to learn how to get started
+- Head to [Getting Started](#getting-started) to learn how to get started

 If you have **experience with ElderRing**:
-- Checkout "filler" for a quick overview of the various commands and their usage.
+- Checkout the [Command Summary](#command-summary) for a quick overview of the various commands and their usage.
-- Checkout "filler" for a more in-depth breakdown of each feature.
+- Checkout [Features](#features) for a more in-depth breakdown of each feature.

 #### Additional Information